 Document Owner and Approval

-[INSERT NAME] is the owner of this document and is responsible for ensuring that this policy document is reviewed in line with the School’s policy review schedule.
+The Bridges Federation is the owner of this document and is responsible for ensuring that this policy document is reviewed in line with the School’s policy review schedule.

-A current version of this document is available to all members of staff [insert shared policy location].
+A current version of this document is available to all members of staff on the google staff drive.

-Signature: Date:
+Signature: Date: July 2025